 1. Add Command Prompt to Context Menu

-Typing things manually into the command prompt all the time can be a pain.
-It would be much easier if, say, you could just open the command prompt pointing straight to a location by right-clicking in that location.
+Typing things manually into the Command Prompt all the time can be a pain.
+It would be much easier if, say, you could just open the Command Prompt by right-clicking on a particular location.
 Well, you can!

-At this point, you’ll need to take ownership of the “cmd” registry key, as it’s protected by default.
-Follow our guide on how to take ownership of protected registry keys.
+- At this point, you’ll need to take ownership of the “cmd” registry key, as it’s protected by default.
+Right-click the “cmd registry-key” and select “Permissions.”

-Once that’s done, right-click the entry in the right-hand pane of the cmd folder called “HideBasedOnVelocityId”, click “Rename” then put a “_” at the start of the name so it doesn’t register it any more.
+- Next, right-click the entry in the right-hand pane called “HideBasedOnVelocityId”, click “Rename” and add a “_” at the start of the name so it doesn’t register it anymore.

-And that’s it.
-Close the registry editor and the “Open command window here” option should appear in the right-click context menu.
+- That’s it.
+Close the Registry Editor and the “Open command window here” option should appear in the right-click context menu.

 3. Increase Network Speeds

-Many of the registry tweaks in the list will involve design or aesthetic changes that may make Windows 10 feel that much slick and better to you.
+Many of the registry tweaks in the list involve design or aesthetic changes that may make Windows feel that much slick and better to you.
 But there’s also a whole trove of registry hacks designed to improve your Internet speeds.
+You can find them listed under locations like TCP/IP or Lanman:

-If you’re having problems or experiencing packet loss, there are various things you can do, like increase your IRP Stack Size, enable TCP extensions, or increase the maximum number of ports available to various programs trying to connect to your router.
+If you’re having problems or experiencing packet loss, there are various things you can do, like reduce your default time to live (TTL), increase your IRP Stack Size, enable TCP extensions, or increase the maximum number of ports available to various programs trying to connect to your router.

 There are enough network speed tweaks in regedit that we have a whole list dedicated to it.
 If you’re mainly in the Registry Editor to improve your Internet speeds, then click on over.